Mental Health and the Equality Act

 Mental health is one of the most common disabilities according to UK government statistics and yet poor mental health is not often considered as a “disability” by the general population.
 In accordance with the Equality Act 2010 employers must not discriminate against a person with poor mental health and must consider making reasonable adjustments to accommodate a person with poor mental health.
 But what does that mean in practice?

-- Placida Ojinnaka, a non-practicing lawyer and a Black Solicitors Network Director and member of the Law Society’s Disabled Solicitors Network, who will discuss an employer’s legal obligations
+- Placida Ojinnaka, a non-practising lawyer and a Black Solicitors Network Director and member of the Law Society’s Disabled Solicitors Network, who discussed an employer’s legal obligations

-- Karen Genuardi, Head of People and Talent at Lee and Thompson, who will discuss practical examples of accommodating and supporting employees with poor mental health
+- Karen Genuardi, Head of People and Talent at Lee and Thompson, who discussed practical examples of accommodating and supporting employees with poor mental health

-- Andrea Brewster, Lead Executive Officer of IP Inclusive, and Megan Rannard, an Associate and Trade Mark Attorney at Marks & Clerk, who will discuss their experiences of receiving support for poor mental health whilst working in the IP sector
+- Andrea Brewster, Lead Executive Officer of IP Inclusive, and Megan Rannard, an Associate and Trade Mark Attorney at Marks & Clerk, who shared their experiences of receiving support for poor mental health whilst working in the IP sector

-This event is open to all UK-based IP professionals.
-It doesn’t matter what type of organisation you work in, what role you play in it or what your career level; everyone is welcome.
+This event was open to all UK-based IP professionals.
+It didn’t matter what type of organisation you work in, what role you play in it or what your career level; everyone was welcome.

 Bring a guest!

 At IP Inclusive we want to reach as many IP people as possible.
-Why not invite a guest to have coffee and attend with you – someone in a different role or at a different career level, perhaps; an ally or potential ally; or a colleague who’s not yet involved with IP Inclusive?
+Why not invite a guest to attend one of our events with you – someone in a different role or at a different career level, perhaps; an ally or potential ally; or a colleague who’s not yet involved with IP Inclusive?
 They’ll be most welcome!

 Registration

-This event is free.
+This event was free.
 So are all our resources.

-That said, we do need money to keep the show on the road, so if you are able, please consider choosing a voluntary donation ticket, or contributing via our Just Giving page.
+That said, we do need money to keep the show on the road, so if you are able, please consider contributing via our Just Giving page.
 For more information, visit the IP Inclusive fundraising page.

 If you have any access requirements, please get in touch with us at [email protected] and we’ll do what we can to help.